glpi-project/docdev/source/plugins/guidelines.rst

 The the convention to be used is (Case sensitive): `namespace GlpiPlugin\Myplugin;`.
 The namespace should be added to every classfile in the `/src` directory and should be PHP convention be placed in the top of your classfile.
 Classfiles using the `GlpiPlugin\Myplugin\` namespaces will be loaded from:  `GLPI_ROOT\Plugins\myplugin\src\ClassName.php`.
 To include folders inside the `src` directory simply add them using the ucfirst convention. i.e. `namespace GlpiPlugin\Myplugin\SubFolder\` will load `GLPI_ROOT\Plugins\myplugin\src\SubFolder\ClassName.php`.

-Namespace & use mapping table:
+.. list-table:: Namespace & use mapping table
-.. list-table:: Title
    :widths: 50 50
    :header-rows: 1
 * - Namespace element